infinitered/ignite/docs/Ignite-CLI.md

 - `npx ignite-cli cache`

-Generally speaking, you shouldn't have to use this command.
-However, it is helpful for managing the dependency cache Ignite uses when spinning up new projects.
-You can opt out of using the cache, see more information under the [new command](#new).
+The [`new` command](#new) has a `useCache` flag that allows you to cache your dependencies to speed up future uses of `new`.
+By default, this flag is `false`.
+This command is provided to allow for interacting with the dependency cache file folder.

+#### Subcommands
+- `npx ignite-cli cache help` outputs help command to describe cache subcommands
+- `npx ignite-cli cache path` outputs the path of the cache folder on your system
+- `npx ignite-cli cache clear` deletes the cache folder on your system

 #### Options